 This is one of the easiest muffin recipes you will EVER make!
 All you need for this recipe is two bowls.
 No stand mixer needed!
 These Pumpkin Chocolate Chip Muffins are not too sweet and are loaded with tons of chocolate chips.
 I added 1 1/2 cups of oil to these muffins & 1 can of pumpkin to make them super soft and tender.
 Just like with pumpkin bread the oil makes these muffins super moist!
 These truly are the BEST pumpkin chocolate chip muffins!

 This pumpkin chocolate chip muffin recipe makes 2 dozen muffins, perfect for making ahead and freezing!

 You can also make these into mini pumpkin muffins!
 I make these for my daughter in a mini muffin tin and omit the chocolate chips and she loves them!
 Simply bake for about 8-10 minutes or until a toothpick comes out mostly clean.

 The full ingredient list and measurements are listed in the printable recipe below.

 - Canola oil: This is what makes these pumpkin muffins with chocolate chips so moist!
 To save on some calories apple sauce can be substituted.
 You could also use melted coconut oil or melted butter as well.

 - Pumpkin puree: Also adds so much moisture to these muffins.
 Make sure to look for pumpkin puree and not pumpkin pie filling.
 These are two different things!
 Here’s an article that explains the difference between the two.

 - Eggs: Add moisture and structure to the muffins.

-- Flour: All purpose flour is used in this recipe however to make these muffins gluten free simply substitute gluten free flour.
+- Flour: All purpose flour is used in this recipe however to make these muffins gluten free simply substitute gluten free flour 1:1.
+This is my go to gluten free flour!
 You could also make these healthier by swapping the flour for whole wheat flour.

 - Pumpkin pie spice: Make your own or use store bought.